ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 Introduction
 ============
-EasyLink is a framework that allows users to build and run highly configurable record linkage pipelines, as demonstrated in this tutorial.
-EasyLink allows users to "mix and match" different pieces of record linkage software, by ensuring that each piece of the pipeline conforms to standard patterns.
+EasyLink is a framework that allows users to build and run highly configurable record linkage pipelines.
+Its configurability enables users to "mix and match" different pieces of record linkage software by ensuring that each piece of the pipeline conforms to standard patterns.

 For example, users at the Census Bureau could easily evaluate whether using a more sophisticated "blocking" method would improve results in a certain pipeline, without having to rewrite the entire pipeline.
 For more